FrazShabbir/FrazShabbir/README.md

 Recent Projects:
 - Ezifolio Where you can create your portfolio website in just 5 minutes upload your career and education  details https://ezifolio.com/
-- I am going to launch A healthportal for Pakistan Hospitals Currently working on this project in my free time.
+- I am going to launch A healthportal for Pakistan Hospitals Currently working on this project.
 - 🔭 I’m currently working in Laravel, Python.
 - 🌱 I’m currently learning New Skills and Practicing Cloud.
 - 💬 Ask me about Servers, Linux, Frontend and Backend.